Pomona – Patented Mar 10th 1868

 Here is a special jar with an interesting closure.
 Our museum jar is embossed on the jar face ‘POMONA’ in a slight arch over ‘PATENTED MAR 10TH 1868’.
 The lid is embossed ‘March 10TH 1868’.
 Additionally, the base is embossed ‘MASS.
 GLASS CO.’
 The jar is hand blown with a ground lip.
-The closure is a top seal (on ground lip), glass lid with two inclined ramps on the top held down by the cast iron, flat yoke clamp hooking under the jars finish.
+The closure is a top seal on a ground lip with a glass lid with two inclined ramps on the top held down by the cast iron, flat yoke clamp hooking under the jar’s finish.
 The jar is considered extremely rare.

 Alexander J. H. Hilton of Boston, Massachusetts was the patentee of the Pomona jar.
 He received Patent No. 76,915 for a Fruit Jar and Clamp.
 The patent was received on April 21, 1868, and antedated to March 10, 1868.
 The jar was made circa 1868 by the Massachusetts Glass Company in Boston.

-With any discussion of a Pomona jar, we must look at the related the Hilton’s Patent Mar 28, 1868, jar which is pictured below and in the support images.
+With any discussion of a Pomona jar, we must look at the related Hilton’s Patent Mar 28, 1868 jar which is pictured below and in the support images.

 On January 23, 1868, the Boston Herald listed Davis as president, with S. H. Fessenden, J. S. Palmer, and J. P. Gregory as directors.
 This was a new group.
 The Boston Journal advertised “Hilton’s Patent All-Glass Fruit Jar . . .
 No metallic cover to corrode or rust. . .
 Can be opened with a pin.
 The most simple and most perfect jar on the market.”